AaronStra/GroVID19/README.md

 GroVID19 uses realtime activity data of the stores (if available) along with their average activity data.
 This is achieved using the Google Maps Places API (https://developers.google.com/places/web-service/intro?hl=de) together with the on top-built Populartimes repository (https://github.com/m-wrzr/populartimes) to use the Places API's popular times feature.

 The graph below shows the loads on supermarkets in Singapore on the 29th of March, 2020 at 1 pm.
+The stores are sorted according to their load and identified with an index ("Store Index").
 There was no noticable panic buying going on in Singapore.
-However, there is a noticable mismatch between the loads of different grocery stores.
+However, there is a noticable mismatch between the loads of different grocery stores as can be seen by the difference to the red average line.
 ![Marina Graphic](/images/MarinaBaySands_Data.png)

 While crowd surges are not a pressing concern during ordinary times, extra-ordinary times like the current ones require us all to be extra-cautious, and uniting together (in spirit, but not physically!) to prevent the spread of CoVID-19.